by Hanz Makmur

 Rutgers University Office of Information Technology (OIT) has a central helpdesk located in Hill 013.
 They are the official Computing helpdesk and deal with university computing resources such as RUWireless, NetID, eMail, Password, VPN, Site-licensed software, and Centralized university resources such as Sakai, myRutgers, Degree Navigator, etc.

-The Computer Science department also has its own helpdesk located in Core 235.
+The Computer Science department also has its own helpdesk located in Core 235 which is available before/after work hours.
 (See floor map at http://core.rutgers.edu/floor.html?CoRE235.)
 The CS helpdesk deals with CS specific resources such as Printing, CS-Research wireless, and CS Computing related resources such as office networking and Lab/Grad/Faculty/Research.
+During work hours, you can consult all LCSR Staff at Core 2nd floor.

 Generally, all problems or questions regarding any of the department computing resources can be reported by sending email to email@example.com.
 This is the central place where issues with department computing resources should be reported.

 The operator office is located in Core 235.
-Since the operator office is adjacent to the noisy machine room and the operator could be performing disk backup, please use the doorbell outside the door to get the attention of the operator on duty.
+Since the operator office is located in a locked hallway during off hours and operator could be performing disk backup, print runs or other duties, to vist or talk the operator on duty, please call ahead at 848-445-2443.
 Please note that sometimes you will get no answer because the operator could be performing printer checks (a print-run) where the on duty operator goes to all printer locations and checks all the printers for papers, toner or ink supplies.
 The operator should return from these duties shortly.

 B. Research Support